 In order for the Community app to record and document all care that patients receive from their Community nursing team, any contact that Community staff have with patients must be electronically recorded.

 This includes patient related activity, eg. admin/ equipment ordering.
+See Recording Contact on an Intervention.

 The most efficient way of recording contact on an intervention on your Individual Caseload is to: